cysouw/diathesis/text/c03_summaryDia.md

 ### *Permissivinversiv* (*lassen+Infinitiv*) {#sec:summary-permissivinversiv}

 The ~~Permissivinversiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-inversive]) is yet another diathesis using the construction *lassen* with obligatory reflexive and infinitive, this time with verbs that take a dative, but no accusative, like *schmecken* 'to taste' [@next].
 In this diatheses a dative is promoted to nominative with an obligatory dative reflexive pronoun.
 The original nominative is demoted to accusative.
-This diathesis is particularly close to the *Permissivpassiv* (see [@sec:summary-permissivpassiv]) and the *Permissivkonversiv* (see [@sec:summary-permissivkonversiv]).
+Because the promotion is 'larger' than the demotion this can considered to be a promoted inversive.
+Among the various *lassen* diatheses, this one is particularly close to the *Permissivpassiv* (see [@sec:summary-permissivpassiv]) and the *Permissivkonversiv* (see [@sec:summary-permissivkonversiv]).

 ::: ex
 a.
 Der Kuchen schmeckt ihr.